mongodb/docs/source/includes/fact-overlapping-backup-policy-items.rst

 .. example::

-   If the policy specifies a daily snapshot with a retention of two days and a weekly snapshot every Saturday with a retention of three weeks, Atlas must choose which frequency unit to associate with the snapshot taken on Saturday, hourly or weekly.

-Since the retention time for the weekly policy item is longer than that specified for the hourly policy item, Atlas displays a frequency of :guilabel:`Weekly` in the :guilabel:`Frequency` column on the :guilabel:`Snapshots` page for the snapshot taken on Saturday.
+   The policy specifies a daily snapshot with two-day retention and a weekly snapshot every Saturday with three-week retention.
+Since the retention time for the weekly policy item is longer than that specified for the hourly policy item, Atlas displays a frequency of :guilabel:`Weekly` in the :guilabel:`Frequency` column on the :guilabel:`Snapshots` page for the snapshot taken on Saturday and retains it for three weeks.